gisgeolab/aqpictures/README.md

 ---
 ## Licensing
 - Code in this repository is released under the MIT License (see LICENSE).
-- Data files in the `data/` directory are released under the CC BY 4.0 License (see data/LICENSE_DATA).
+- Data files in the `data/` directory are released under the CC BY 4.0 License (see LICENSE_DATA).